-You’re probably going to need them, unless you’re extremely lucky or you have a custom gown.
+Unless you’re extremely lucky or you have a custom gown, you’re probably going to need them.
 Budget between $400 and $700, and keep in mind that some fabrics, like charmeuse and chiffon, may be more expensive to tailor, while lace and linen are less so.

-You don’t want the stress of alterations running up right until the week before you wedding!
-Plan to make a few trips to the tailor, so pop in as soon as you have your dress, which you should have ordered at least eight months before your wedding date.
+You don’t want the stress of wedding dress alterations running up right until the week before your big day.
+Multiple fittings may be necessary, so plan to make a few trips to the tailor throughout the wedding planning process.

-Save this occasion for a date with mom, and perhaps one more close friend or relative.
+Save this occasion for a date with mom or a close friend or relative.
 It’s hard to make a decision with many opinions, so make a date with your girls to fill them in on all the lacey details after you’ve picked the dress.
 If you have a maid (or matron) of honor, have her come along to the last fitting so she can learn how to do the bustle.